-- Conduct yourself in a manner consistent with the Scout Oath and Law. - Units must follow all BSA standards - Every person staying in camp must have a BSA Medical Form - All visitors or adults coming late must check-in at the Admin Building. - All adults over the age of 18 must wear their adult wristband at all times. - Wear seatbelts if in a vehicle. - No passengers in the back of open vehicles (pick-up trucks, trailers, etc). - All boaters must wear a lifejacket. - Keep your fires attended at all times. - Use wood which is on the ground.
+- Conduct yourself in a manner consistent with the Scout Oath and Law. - Masks must be worn in program areas, buildings, and when social distancing of 6 feet cannot be maintained. - Units must follow all BSA standards - Every person staying in camp must have a BSA Medical Form - All visitors or adults coming late must check-in at the Admin Building. - All adults over the age of 18 must wear their adult wristband at all times. - Wear seatbelts if in a vehicle. - No passengers in the back of open vehicles (pick-up trucks, trailers, etc). - All boaters must wear a lifejacket. - Keep your fires attended at all times. - Use wood which is on the ground.
 Do not cut down standing trees. - Speed Limit 5mph in camp and 20mph on the reservation beltway. - Park in the parking lot.
 Vehicles are only allowed in sites for loading and unloading, unless approved by the Camp Director. - Unit will be charged for intentional damage to camp property - Swim only at the waterfront and only when a lifeguard is on duty. - No fishing within 100 yards of Aquatics (off limits areas are posted). - Wear closed-toed shoes in camp (except at the waterfront or in the shower). - Respect wildlife in camp.
 If you see any large animals of prey, please notify the Camp Director. - Please do not run in Beautiful Camp Marriott!